ccb-hms/workbench-python-workshop/episodes/04-using-functions.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I use built-in functions?"
+- How can I use built-in functions?
-- "How can I find out what they do?"
+- How can I find out what they do?
-- "What kind of errors can occur in programs?"
+- What kind of errors can occur in programs?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Explain the purpose of functions."
+- Explain the purpose of functions.
-- "Correctly call built-in Python functions."
+- Correctly call built-in Python functions.
-- "Correctly nest calls to built-in functions."
+- Correctly nest calls to built-in functions.
-- "Use help to display documentation for built-in functions."
+- Use help to display documentation for built-in functions.
-- "Correctly describe situations in which SyntaxError and NameError occur."
+- Correctly describe situations in which SyntaxError and NameError occur.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "Use comments to add documentation to programs."
+- Use comments to add documentation to programs.
-- "A function may take zero or more arguments."
+- A function may take zero or more arguments.
-- "Commonly-used built-in functions include `max`, `min`, and `round`."
+- Commonly-used built-in functions include `max`, `min`, and `round`.
-- "Functions may only work for certain (combinations of) arguments."
+- Functions may only work for certain (combinations of) arguments.
-- "Functions may have default values for some arguments."
+- Functions may have default values for some arguments.
-- "Use the built-in function `help` to get help for a function."
+- Use the built-in function `help` to get help for a function.
-- "Python reports a syntax error when it can't understand the source of a program."
+- Python reports a syntax error when it can't understand the source of a program.
-- "Python reports a runtime error when something goes wrong while a program is executing."
+- Python reports a runtime error when something goes wrong while a program is executing.

 ::::::::::::::::::::::::::::::::::::::::::::::::